 A few years ago, my family and I took a trip to Chicago, and my mother asked me if we could get tickets to the Steve Harvey TV show.
-We applied and quickly got tickets for a day that worked in our schedule!
-I thought the process was easy and I soon learned that it was easier than most.
+We applied and quickly got tickets for a day that worked with our schedule!
+I thought the process was easy and I soon learned that seeing Steve Harvey in Chicago was easier than most.

-Each TV show hosts their tickets online either through their website or a third party.
-The process is pretty simple, however not every TV show is easy to get tickets.
+Each TV show hosts their tickets online either through their own website or a third party system.
+Most ways to get tickets are considered a lottery, but the process is pretty simple, however not every TV show is easy to get tickets.

 Applying for tickets

 1. Make a game plan – if you go to Hollywood then you have more of a chance to apply to multiple TV shows at different networks in case you are not picked for your favorite TV show’s lottery.

 2. Review all the rules – sometimes you can only apply for lotteries once per household per day.
 Other times it’s once per email per day.
 Make sure you read the rules so you don’t get disqualified or worse banned!

 3. Make an account – If you need to create an account – do it before the day you have to apply.
 Not being prepared will cause a lot less stress when a lottery opens!

 4. Answer all calls – I usually screen my calls when they come from an unknown number, but one random day when a random number from Burbank called me – it was someone from NBC letting me know that I had won tickets to the Ellen show!

 5. Request accessible seats – if you have any type of handicap make sure to apply for the handicap seats – this helps them ensure that there is a seat for you if you have a walker, cane, wheelchair, etc. You can also request seating after you win the free tickets.